aleks-py/aleks-py.github.io/_pages/about.md

   <iframe height="400px" width="600px" scrolling="No" frameborder="0" hspace="0" vspace="0" src="https://attn-gui.onrender.com/"></iframe>
 </figure>

-In the next section we discuss the use of attention in the spatial and temporal dimensions to move from image *(2D spatial)* representations to video *(3D)* representations = image *(2D spatial)* + time *(1D temporal)*.
+In the next section we discuss how to modify our convolutional and attention layers to move from image *(2D spatial)* representations to video *(3D)* representations, composed of individual frames *(2D spatial)* + time *(1D temporal)*.

 ## **Text-to-Video Generation**

 ##### **How do we extend Text-to-Image to Text-to-Video?**

-Text to image generation uses U-Net architecture with 2D spatial convolution and attention layers.
+Text-to-Image generation uses U-Net architecture with 2D spatial convolution and attention layers.
 For video generation, we need to add a third temporal dimension to the two spatial ones.
 3D convolution layers are computationally expensive and 3D attention layers are computationally intractable.
 Therefore, these papers have their own approaches.
 {: style="text-align: justify"}

 Make-A-Video creates pseudo 3D convolution and attention layers by stacking a 1D temporal layer over a 2D spatial layer.
 Imagen Video does spatial convolution and attention for each individual frame, then does temporal attention or convolution across all frames.